 Enjoy the benefits

 Whether buying or refinancing, you can enjoy the following unique advantages of a VA loan:

 - No down payment required.
-You can get up to 100 percent financing so you can buy a home without first having to save enough for a down payment.
+You can get up to 100% financing so you can buy a home without first having to save enough for a down payment.

 - No private mortgage insurance required.
 With a conventional mortgage, you typically have to pay for private mortgage insurance unless you put 20 percent down, but VA loans are exempt.

-- One-time VA funding fee can be rolled into the loan and is reduced if you put at least 5 percent down.
+- The one-time VA funding fee can be rolled into the loan and is reduced if you put at least 5% down.
 Veterans receiving VA disability compensation don't have to pay the VA funding fee.
 Proceeds of the funding fee are paid directly to the VA to help cover losses on the few VA mortgages that go into default.